jinnuozhang/jinnuozhang/README.md

 - 🔭 &nbsp; Currently working at Purdue University [ABE sensor lab](https://engineering.purdue.edu/ABEPlantSensorLab)
 - 🤔 &nbsp; Exploring new technologies and methods in plant phenotyping
-- 🎓 &nbsp; Studying agricultural engineering, computer programming and spectroscopy
+- 🎓 &nbsp; Studying agricultural engineering, computer programming, and spectroscopy
 - 💼 &nbsp; Always be a learner
 - 🌱 &nbsp; Computer games (Baldur's Gate 3!) and basketball
 - ☕ &nbsp; I like Latte and Mocha